urnathan/joust/README.md

 They are initialized in that order, and the first initializer wins.
 These are unrelated to environment variables.
 (Although environment variables can influence tests, because they are visible to the programs being tested.)
-Typically setup code will create a file of values and initialize `$JOUST` to point at it.
+Typically setup code creates a file of values and initialize `$JOUST` to point at it.

 All the programs expect a `$srcdir` variable to be specified pointing at the source directory.
-They will automatically prepend it to certain arguments.
-The following variables will be automatically created:
+They automatically prepend it to certain arguments.
+The following variables are automatically created:

 * `$src`: The source being tested.